mhuangw1/mhuangw1.github.io/README.md

     - Riddles: TED-Ed has lots of great math and logic puzzles that are really run.
     - Science: TED-Ed also has videos in very interesting science topics, such as zombie fires, self healing concrete, and much more!
 - [Google Slides](https://docs.google.com/presentation/u/0/) has lots of great built-in themes, and can automatically set up layouts for you.
 I use it in all my presentations and it's a great tool.

+# AI Game

+For this class, one of the assignments was to have AI generate content based of the answers to a series of 10 questions.
+In doing this, I ended up with an AI generated video game (although it's not very good).
+You can view it [here](future_protocol_game_expanded_fixed.html).